 - a.
-Performs tests or operates instruments independently seeking assistance in unusual situations - b.
+Performs tests of operates instruments independently seeking assistance in unusual situations. - b.
+QC results are consistently acceptable and student identifies appropriate solutions to problems. - b.
 QC results are consistently acceptable and student identifies appropriate solution to problems.

 Student is able to perform the test or operate the instrument without immediate supervision: